create3000/x_ite/docs/_posts/accessing-the-external-browser.md

 ## See Also

 * Another good example of using an external script is [Area Chart](/x_ite/laboratory/area-chart/).
-Here an entire scene is generated from data.
+Here an entire scene is generated from data using only JavaScript.